danieljwright/CV-project/README.md

 We have a deliberately chosen a very simple CNN, and a simple greyscale dataset, as we can scale up the network and dataset complexity in case of positive results with a simpler dataset and network, and as it is wise in the interest of energy efficiency to initially do a scaled down version of this research.
 Also, it is not so hard to achieve more than 99% test accuracy for MNIST with more complex networks, so we choose to use a simple network so we can observe if there are any gains using our similarity-based warm started network.

 To find the most similar filters we need a measure for similarity between two filters.
-We found that three similarity metrics, namely matrix norm, pearson correlation coefficient, and cosine similarity have been used in the past to compare weights of fully connected networks or CNNs.
+We found that three similarity metrics, namely matrix norm, pearson correlation coefficient, and cosine similarity have been used in the past to compare weights of fully connected networks or CNNs [2][3][4].
 We use all of these methods as required in our context to compare if one method performs better than the others.

 1) Cosine Similarity : We flatten the two filters to be compared so that they become one dimensional vectors and then compute the cosine similarity between them using torch.nn.functional.cosine_similarity() as follows,